WIP: not finished

 (scopeCapture (exprList

-(defineLet D01 R01 (functionArgument 0)) ;; pull out function argument to scope
+(defineLet D01 R01 (functionArgument 0))

 (defineLet D02 R02 (functionArgument 1))